calnix/bigram-LM/3. model/ReadMe2.md

   ![image](https://user-images.githubusercontent.com/22549197/161729019-4dcad9f7-2a00-4829-be8f-9e1f66a92c75.png)

-Instantiate bigramlm as BigramLM class.

-With BigramLM's parametrized constructor, on instantiation bigramlm.Train(training_corpus) is executed.
+Instantiate bigramlm as BigramLM class - on instantiation bigramlm.Train(training_corpus) is executed.

 * Train() calls on preprocess() to tokenize each password into individual characters, with start_token: <S> & end_token: </S>
   * This is necessary to encapsulate the bigram context of the each password with clear start and end boundaries.